-- a U.S. citizen undergraduate in good academic standing,
+- be a U.S. citizen undergraduate in good academic standing,

-- receiving a Federal Pell Grant at the time of application and/or during the study abroad program/internship,
+- receive a Federal Pell Grant at the time of application and/or during the study abroad program/internship,

-- applying or accepted to a study abroad program/internship eligible for credit at Drexel, and
+- apply or be accepted to a study abroad program/internship eligible for credit at Drexel, and

-- studying/interning abroad for at least four weeks in one country (any country except for Cuba or countries listed in the Department of State’s current Travel Warning list.
+- plan to study/intern abroad for at least four weeks in one country (any country except Cuba or countries listed in the State Department's current Travel Warning List

 Fields of Study: